 “We are pleased to have Barry working with the ODU golf team.
 He brings a lot of experience with his background in playing, and teaching golf,” said Murray Rudisill.
-“As the current golf coach at Landstown High School, he has shown that he can take a team and build it into a winner.
+“As the golf coach at Landstown High School, he has shown that he can take a team and build it into a winner.
 I will be a pleasure to partner with him at Old Dominion.”

-While coaching, he passed his PAT and entered the PGA as an apprentice instructor.
+As a high school coach, Marple passed his PAT and entered the PGA as an apprentice instructor.
 He has also served as an assistant professional, a golf course superintendent, and spent eight years as a traffic reporter for two local radio stations.

 Marple is a native of Virginia Beach and has graduated from Old Dominion University with a Bachelor of Science in Business Administration and a Master of Science in Education.